How to Get Into Brown University: Admissions Data & Strategies

 Let’s begin with an examination of the most recent admissions data.

-Of the 6,146 early decision applications received for a place in the Class of 2026, Brown accepted just 896, a 14.6% acceptance rate.
-The Class of 2025 ED round saw the number of applicants rise to 5,540 (a 22% increase from the previous year) and 885 were admitted.
-This calculates to an acceptance rate of 17.5%.
+Of the 6,770 early decision applications received for a place in the Class of 2027, Brown accepted just 879, a 13% acceptance rate.
+The previous cycle saw 14.6% of ED applicants accepted.

-Out of the largest applicant pool in school history—50,649 to be exact—only 2,546 emerged from the process with an acceptance letter in hand.
-This 5% acceptance rate also represents an all-time low for the college The last time that Brown’s acceptance rate was in double-digits was for the Class of 2013 when 11.2% were accepted.
+Out of the largest applicant pool in school history—51,302 to be exact—only 2,609 emerged from the process with an acceptance letter in hand.
+The overall Brown acceptance rate was 5.1%.
+The last time that Brown’s acceptance rate was in double-digits was for the Class of 2013 when 11.2% were accepted.

 Brown Admissions – SAT, ACT, and Class Rank

-Those enrolled in the Class of 2025 (the most recent year for which official data is available) possessed a mid-50% SAT range of 1480-1560; the ACT range was 33-35.
-Additionally, 91% earned a composite ACT score better than a 32, and 91% scored better than 700 on the math section of the SAT.
-A stunning 94% finished in the top 10% of their high school class and 100% placed in the top quartile.
+The median SAT score for a member of the Class of 2026 was 1520; 34 was the median ACT score.
+Additionally, 92% earned a composite ACT score better than a 32, and 95% scored better than 700 on the math section of the SAT.
+A stunning 91% finished in the top 10% of their high school class and 98% placed in the top quartile.

-- Only 2% were admitted to the Program in Liberal Medical Education and the Brown-RISD dual degree program.
+• Only 1.7% were admitted to the Program in Liberal Medical Education and 2% to the Brown-RISD dual degree program.

 Who Actually Gets Into Brown?